Mark1-15/project-1/README.md

 ## 6. Credits

 Firstly, I would like to thank my mentor for helping me create this project and bring about the final result.
-He helped me throughout the whole development journey, from brainstorming user stories ideas up to reviewing the code before submission.
-The useful tips and advice he provide assisted me throught the development of this project.
+He helped me throughout the development journey, from brainstorming user stories ideas up to reviewing the code before submission.
+The useful tips and advice he provided assisted me throughout the development of this project.

 I would also like to thank the free technologies that I have been able to use for this project, I will once again mention Bootstrap, Github and Slack for all of these tools that have helped made coding this project possible.